xsa-dev/SecureFinAI_Contest_2025/docs/index.markdown

 **Datasets**: We will provide the second-level LOB data and financial news for Bitcoin.
 Participants are permitted to use additional external datasets.

-### Task II: FinGPT-Powered Analyzer for SEC Filings

-This task is to fine-tune LLMs and develop financial agents to interpret the professional language of finance.
-Participants are expected to train or fine-tune their LLMs to perform SEC Filings Analysis with XBRL.
-We encourage participants to use LoRA and reinforcement fine-tuning.

-* **XBRL**: XBRL (eXtensible Business Reporting Language) is a standard language for electronic communication of business and financial data.
-It has been widely used in regulatory filings, such as SEC filings.

-**Datasets**: We will provide the data sources for the three domains so that participants can collect data themselves.
-Participants can collect these data to fine-tune their LLMs and develop their agents.
-The full question sets for evaluation will be released during the evaluation period.

-### Task III: FinGPT-Powered Compliance Agents
+### Task II: FinGPT-Powered Compliance Agents

 This task focuses on developing FinGPT agents for regulatory and compliance scenarios in finance.
-Participants will build LLM-based agents to handle a range of subtasks, including financial data retrieval, sentiment analysis, antitrust and copyright reasoning, patent and IP protection, and financial audio transcription.
+Participants will build LLM-based agents to handle a range of subtasks, including analyzing SEC filings, financial data retrieval, sentiment analysis, antitrust and copyright reasoning, patent and IP protection, and financial audio transcription.

 **Datasets**: We will provide regulatory datasets covering various compliance scenarios including AML data, regulatory filings, compliance questionnaires, and audit trails, along with evaluation frameworks.

+### Task III：FinGPT-Powered Agents for MultiModal Financial Data

+This task focuses on developing FinGPT agents to process and analyze multimodal financial data.
+We use the MultiFinBen [8] datasets as the benchmark datasets.
+Participants will build LLM-based agents to handle a range of subtasks, involving multimodal data, such as charts, image, and audio.

+**Datasets**: We will provide selected databsets from MultifinBen.

 <p style="font-size: 10px;">